nutanix-japan/hycu/hycu/hycu.rst

 Configuring Backup Policies
 +++++++++++++++++++++++++++

+HYCU policies are designed to map business Service Level Objective (SLO) requirements to the data protection requirements by specifying the maximum tolerable period in which data could be lost - Recovery Point Objective (RPO) and the maximum tolerable period required to bring the data back – Recovery Time Objective (RTO).
-HYCU uses policies to define RPO, RTO, retention, and backup target(s), allowing for the easy application of these SLAs to groups of VMs.
+By defining policies RPO (Backup Every), RTO (Recover Within), retention, and backup target(s), you allow easy application of these SLAs to groups of VMs.

 #.
 From the **HYCU** sidebar, click :fa:`bars` **> Policies**.